TERMS AND CONDITIONS

 5.2 Delivery time.
 Unless you are contacted by our online team, we will deliver all:

-(a) 'STANDARD' and ‘FREE’ [UNITED KINGDOM] delivery orders to you up to five (5) working days from the day on which we accept your order; and
+(a) 'STANDARD' and ‘FREE’ [UNITED KINGDOM] delivery orders to you up to three (3) working days from the day on which we accept your order; and

-(c) 'STANDARD' [EUROPE] delivery orders to you up to five (5) working days from the day on which we accept your order.
+(b) 'STANDARD' [EUROPE] delivery orders to you up to three (3) working days from the day on which we accept your order.

 5.3 We cannot make deliveries (whether 'STANDARD', ‘FREE’ or 'NEXT DAY') on Saturdays, Sundays or public holidays in your country or region of destination.
-We are also unable to cater for delivery on a specified date.
+We are also unable to cater for special delivery instructions to be included on the shipping label and for a parcel to be delivered on a specified date.
 Please note that we cannot track the exact location of your order during the day and will only be notified by the courier company if there is a problem.
 Please take care when inserting your delivery address.
 We cannot accept responsibility for addresses provided incorrectly.
 Please see our website for further information.

 5.4 We are not responsible for delays outside our control.
 If our supply of the products is delayed by an event outside our control then we will contact you as soon as possible to let you know and we will take steps to minimise the effect of the delay.
 Provided we do this we will not be liable for delays caused by the event, but if there is a risk of substantial delay you may contact us to end the contract and receive a refund for any products you have paid for but not received.

 5.7 If your products are missing.
-If your order has not arrived within 5 Working Days of the day on which we send your order confirmation email please let us know.
+If your order has not arrived within 3 working days of the day on which we send your order confirmation email please let us know.

 5.8 When you become responsible for the goods.
 By delivering your goods to the address you specify when making the order, we have discharged our obligations to deliver the order to you and the goods will be your responsibility from the time we deliver the goods to the address you specify.